 Recurring payments

-Understanding the difference between on-session and off-session payments is essential for optimizing consumer experience and maximizing payment success rates.
+Understanding the difference between on-session and off-session payments is essential for delivering a smooth consumer experience and maximizing authorization success, especially for recurring and stored-credential (reference) payments.

 On-session payments

-What it means The consumer is actively involved in the payment flow, entering card details, completing authentication, or confirming the transaction.
+What it means The consumer is present and actively participating in the payment.
+They may enter card details, authenticate (for example, via 3DS), or explicitly confirm the payment.

-• The initial payment or subscription setup is on-session.
-The consumer provides consent and authorizes their payment method for future use.
+• Initial subscription or setup payment The consumer provides consent and authorizes their payment method for future use.

 Off-session payments

-What it means The consumer is not present or interacting when the charge occurs, common in automatic billing scenarios (e.g., monthly subscriptions) or MOTO transactions where payment is processed on the consumer’s behalf.
+What it means The consumer is not present or interacting at the time the charge is made.
+The payment is initiated automatically or by the merchant on the consumer’s behalf.

-• Subsequent subscription charges are typically off-session.
-The merchant initiates the payment without consumer interaction.
+• Subscription renewals and recurring charges The merchant initiates the charge without consumer interaction.

-Recurring payments generally fall into three categories.
+Recurring and reference payments generally fall into three categories.
 Each type differs in how it is initiated, whether the consumer is present (on-session), and how billing is scheduled.

 TypeDescription & ExamplesFields

-Subscription paymentsA subscription is a recurring billing arrangement where the consumer agrees to be charged automatically at fixed intervals (e.g., monthly, yearly) for ongoing access to a product or service.
+Subscription paymentsFixed-interval recurring charges where the consumer agrees to automatic billing (monthly, yearly, etc.) for ongoing access to a product or service.

 Initial payment: On-session (typically)